ssubrahmaniyan/wireless_channel_estimation/Release/Channel Prediction/README.md

 ![Threshold](/Release/Channel%20Prediction/Retransmission_Freq_Vs_Doppler_VAR_Thresholds.png)
 This plot examines the performance of the VAR model for a correlated Rayleigh channel with Jakes spectrum at different MSE thresholds from 0.01 to 0.1, and clearly the retransmissions increase at a given Doppler frequency for a lower MSE threshold.

+The notebook Channel_Estimation_Pipeline_outputs.ipynb contains code to reproduce these outputs from scratch, and I need to fix the last plot generated in the notebook relating to BER Vs SNR.